jenniferls/Gameplay3D_Maya_Viewer_Plugin/README.md

 - Open the visual studio project located inside the "MayaViewer_UD1447"-folder
 - Open Maya 2019 and write the following into the MEL-script editor: commandPort -n ":1234"
 - Build the ComLibForMaya-project in visual studio
-- Build the plugin in visual studio (after configuring optput directories)
+- Build the plugin in visual studio (after configuring output directories)
 - Build the viewer application in visual studio
 You are done!